lucidmachine/ericslenk.com/content/blog/2019-goals.md

 ## Morning Routine
 * Trigger: Waking up
 * Actions: Brew some fresh coffee.
 Write my intentions for the day.
 Review my calendar and tasks.
 Begin working on personal projects.
 * Concerns: I haven't been waking up at a consistent time, and I haven't been waking up early enough to accomplish anything.
 I need to find some methods to consistently wake up at a given time and then slowly begin waking earlier.
-I've had success using an alarm app which required me to scan the barcode on my coffee to disable the alarm, and will try this strategy again.
+I've had success using an alarm app called [I Can't Wake Up!
+Alarm Clock](https://play.google.com/store/apps/details?id=com.kog.alarmclock) which required me to scan the barcode on my coffee to disable the alarm, and will try this strategy again.

 ## Bedtime Routine
 * Trigger: 9pm alarm